Updated: Apr 20, 2022

-Flags of Revival and Strife
+Flags of Revival and Strife in Jerusalem

 The lion rampant of Judea has become the symbol of Jewish Jerusalem.

 The conflict between Israelis and Palestinians is one of the most contentious and complicated.
 I have one desire in this chapter and I know it is a mission impossible: to keep everyone happy and not to upset anyone: Israelis, Palestinians, religious and secular, nationalists and moderates, right-wing and left-wing, Islamic, Christian, Jewish and Druze.
 I will do my best to achieve this, even though I have no great illusions of success.
 Bearing in mind these two entities are so exclusive and antithetical to each other, I will try to present the case of each party fairly, and really hope most people will feel their side vindicated.
-Undoubtedly, some people might be offended by some of the symbols here: Symbols generate emotions, that's their purpose.
-Also to enrage, disconcert, even to shock the enemy, doesn't matter on which side you are.
+Undoubtedly, some people might be offended by some symbols here: Symbols generate emotions, that's their purpose.
+Also, to enrage, disconcert, even to shock the enemy, it doesn't matter on which side you are.
 If you have objections to any statements here, please express your opinion politely and to the point.

 Flags and symbols express, in modern times, identity, ideals, aspirations, traditions, history.
-In this country more than some, they express pro-active presence and possessions.
+In this country more than some, they express proactive presence and possessions.
 Both contesting parties have one thing in common - the total exclusion of the other in any kind of symbol.
 This induces the feeling, sensed by many who live and visit here, that when you go into Jewish or Arab areas, you feel that you have left one country and walked into another.
 It is certainly the feeling in the mutually exclusive cities and towns but also in mixed cities, where there are visible or invisible dividing lines, as when one crosses the tram line at Haim Barlev Boulevard in Jerusalem.
-Of course, there are even greater changes when one crosses into the Palestinian authority areas.
+Of course, there are even more significant changes when one crosses into the Palestinian authority areas.

-There are notable differences in the architectural characteristics and aesthetic preferences of both communities so it is natural their symbolism would be different.
+There are notable differences in the architectural characteristics and aesthetic preferences of both communities, so it is natural their symbolism would be different.
 The modern Jewish state set forth its modernity and future-oriented philosophy: The Zionist movement, in its beginning, was dominated by the Labor movement, with Soviet inspired symbolism, mixed with Jewish nationalism.
 They differed in that the East European socialism affiliated itself with Social-Realism, and the Zionists tended to more Modernist styles, in architecture (Bauhaus school influence) and also in symbolism.
-This is changing today, with the right wing conservatives and religious parties becoming dominant, and using more Jewish traditional symbols.
+This is changing today, with the right-wing conservatives and religious parties becoming dominant, and using more Jewish traditional symbols.

 Hapoel Ha'ivri, 'the Hebrew Worker', icon of the Zionist labor movement, in a constructivist modernistic style in the Tel Aviv exhibition of 1934.
 In the background the Jewish Pavilion in the minimalistic International Style.
 Villa Gelat at Talbiyah quarter, Jerusalem: Palestinian eclectic 1926, with nostalgia to Jerusalem Mamluk architecture and traditional ceramic tiles.

 The Palestinian National movement drew its inspirations from the Middle Eastern movements, trying to maintain Arab solidarity with the rise of Pan-Arabism and the balance between Nationalism and Islamism.
-Yet in maintaining this approach, Palestinians were trying to sustain a local distinct character, as opposed to Pan Arabism or Syrian Nationalism which included Palestine as the southern province of the Greater Syria.
+Yet in maintaining this approach, Palestinians were trying to sustain a local distinct character, as opposed to Pan Arabist or Syrian Nationalism which included Palestine as the southern province of the Greater Syria.

 They also had to consider the existence of large Christian communities, so the unifying force seemed a local nationalism, which would include Christians and Muslims.
-Local old time Jewish communities, the Old Yishuv, who have lived here for centuries, were excluded.
+Local old-time Jewish communities, the Old Yishuv, who have lived here for centuries, were excluded.
 They were already associated, at that stage, with the Zionists and were, in fact, the first to be attacked in the early riots of 1920-21 and 1929 in Jerusalem, Jaffa and Hebron.

 So, from the very start, Palestinian Nationalism was there to form a future for the Palestinian people, and create a united front against what was perceived as a colonialist, hostile takeover of the country.